• 40% OFF 5 TIME USE, THEN 30% OFF

 Example 1: Sweep and structure shift after an obvious high

 Price trades above a prior intraday high, fails to continue, and then breaks structure back down.
 The practical lesson is not to short the first touch.
-Wait for the rejection, confirm the shift, and size the trade so one stop does not threaten [TRADEIFY_DRAWDOWN_RULE].
+Wait for the rejection, confirm the shift, and size the trade so one stop does not threaten your current trailing max drawdown floor.

 Example 2: Fair value gap retrace in line with higher-timeframe bias